Headstorm/foundry-ui/README.md

-# Headstorm UI
+# Rasa UI

-HS-UI is lovingly developed by Headstorm's Open Source group.
+Rasa-UI is lovingly developed by Headstorm's Open Source group.
 Please reach out to us at: opensource@headstorm.com

 To go directly to one of the READMES of each library, use these links: